Triangulated categories of mixed motives: Realizations

-is an equivalence at the level of compact objects, whence it is an equivalence of categories (\ref{equivgeneratorscompactgentriang}). \end{proof}
+is an equivalence at the level of compact objects, hence is an equivalence of categories (\ref{equivgeneratorscompactgentriang}). \end{proof}

 \begin{paragr} Under the assumptions of \ref{towardtiltings}, assume that $\M$ and $\M'$ are strongly $\QQ$-linear (\ref{def:stronglyQQlinear}), left proper, tractable, satisfy the monoid axiom, and have cofibrant unit objects.
 Let $\mathcal{E}'$ be a fibrant resolution of $\unit$ in $\M'({\spec k})$.
-By virtue of theorem \ref{cmfQlinearcomm}, we may assume that $\mathcal{E}'$ is a fibrant and cofibrant commutative monoid in $\M'$.
-Then $\derR \varphi_*(\unit)=\varphi_*(\mathcal{E}')$. is a commutative monoid in $\M$.
+By virtue of Theorem \ref{cmfQlinearcomm}, we may assume that $\mathcal{E}'$ is a fibrant and cofibrant commutative monoid in $\M'$.
+Then $\derR \varphi_*(\unit)=\varphi_*(\mathcal{E}')$ is a commutative monoid in $\M$.
 Let $\mathcal{E}$ be a cofibrant resolution of $\varphi_*(\mathcal{E}')$ in $\M(\spec k)$.
-Using theorem \ref{cmfQlinearcomm}, we may assume that $\mathcal{E}$ is a fibrant and cofibrant commutative monoid, and that the map
+Using Theorem \ref{cmfQlinearcomm}, we may assume that $\mathcal{E}$ is a fibrant and cofibrant commutative monoid, and that the map

 is a morphism of commutative monoids (and a weak equivalence by construction).
 We can see $\mathcal{E}$ and $\mathcal{E}'$ as cartesian commutative monoids in $\M$ and $\M'$ respectively (by considering their pullbacks along morphisms of finite type $f:X\To \spec k$).
-We obtain the essentially commutative diagram of left Quillen functors below (in which the lower horizontal map is the functor induced by $\varphi^*$ and by the change of scalars functor along the map $\varphi^*(\mathcal{E})\To\mathcal{E}'$).
+We obtain the essentially commutative diagram of left Quillen functors below (in which the lower horizontal map is the functor induced by $\varphi^*$ and by the change of scalars functor along the map $\varphi^*(\mathcal{E})\To\mathcal{E}'$):

+where $\Mod{\mathcal{E}}$ and $\Mod{\mathcal{E}'}$ are respectively the model premotivic categories of $\mathcal E$-modules and $\mathcal E'$-modules (see Proposition \ref{cmfPfibredRMod}).
 Note furthermore that the right hand vertical left Quillen functor is a Quillen equivalence by construction (identifying $\M'(X)$ with $\unit_X$-modules, and using the fact that the morphism of monoids $\unit_X\To \mathcal{E}'_X$ is a weak equivalence in $\M'(X)$). \end{paragr}

 \begin{thm} Consider the assumptions of \ref{tiltingatlast}, with $S=\spec k$ the spectrum of a field $k$.
 We suppose furthermore that one of the following conditions is verified. \begin{itemize} \item[(i)] The field $k$ is perfect. \item[(ii)] The motivic categories $\ho(\M)$ and $\ho(\M')$ are continuous and semi-separated. \end{itemize} Then the morphism